 Way N. 1: Buy your tickets on the official website

 All 9/11 Museum tickets have a timed entry, save for those purchased for the same day, in which case you may be prompted to visit later in the day when there are less visitors.

-You can get 9/11 Museum tickets on the day of your visit at the ticket counter.
-I don’t recommend doing that as the lines may long – expect to wait up to 45 minutes and, once you manage to get hold of your tickets, discover that they are not even for the next time slot.
+You can get tickets on the day of your visit at the ticket counter.
+I don’t recommend doing that, however.
+There may be a line to get tickets, and once you do, you may discover that they are not even for the next time slot.

 Tickets sold on the official website cost $28 USD for adults ($26 for the tickets and $2 for the online booking fee).
 Reduced tickets for senior, college students and visitors up to 17 years old are $22 ($20 for the ticket and $2 for the booking fee).
 Children up to the age of 12 pay $15 and US veterans pay $18.